lemlac/mulem/docs/reference.md

 ### Constants

 Pair `::` and `=` together to create a constant.
 This can be combined together as `::=` to mean the same thing.
 This distinguishes them from aliases and makes it clear that there's a value on the right hand side.
 A constant holds an unchangeable value that must be known at compile time.
-Explicit typing isn't necessary since it cannot be changed.
+Set the type as `const T` where `T` is the type of the value.

 ```
-PI :: = 3.14159
+PI :: const float = 3.14159
-E ::= 2.71828   -- No space between `::` and `=` is needed.
+E  ::= 2.71828   -- Inferred
 ```

 You can also bind a function to a constant.
 To do so, but the parameter before the `=` like you would with basic functions.
-When calling it, it would be the same like defining it inline and then calling.
+When calling it, it would be the same as defining it inline and then calling that function.
 This can be useful if you need to pass a function multiple times but don't want it to be outputted when compiled.

 ```
 IDENTITY :: (x) = x